 It is becoming more and more difficult to keep the number of free radicals in the body down to a healthy level.
 Many aspects of modern living, including unwholesome diet and exposure to pollution, tobacco smoke, environmental contaminants, and even the sun, put us in contact with more free radicals than any previous generation ever encountered.
 Luckily, nature has equipped us with the means to neutralize free radicals in our bodies.
 Substances called antioxidants accomplish the task, and they’re found in many fruits and vegetables and in some herbs.
 A combination of healthful eating, combined with antioxidant supplements and wise living, can prevent excessive damage from free radicals.

-In fact, poor diet and nutritional deficiencies—including overeating—are major causes of several age-related diseases.
-Studies on laboratory mice prove that a reduced-calorie diet significantly extended their lives.
-Research is starting to show that this is true for humans as well.
-In addition, diets that are high in fat and sugar lack many essential nutrients, fiber, and antioxidants.
-Poor diets also contribute to gastrointestinal disorders, which can inhibit the body’s ability to absorb important vitamins and minerals.
+Eating a diet poor in nutrients, as well as overeating processed foods, devoid of nutrients, are the main causes of various age-related diseases.
+Studies in laboratory mice show that a low calorie diet significantly extended their lives.
+Research has shown that this is also true for humans.
+In addition, diets rich in fats and sugar, lack many essential nutrients, fiber and antioxidants.
+Poor diets, also contribute to gastrointestinal disorders, which can inhibit the body’s ability to absorb important vitamins and minerals.

-Sometimes, however, a good diet is not enough to keep deficiency at bay.
-As a result of normal or accelerated aging, older people are often simply less efficient at absorbing nutrients, even if they eat well.
-If you have reached old age, you will need to redouble your efforts to take in nutrients.
+As a result of normal or accelerated aging, older people are often less efficient at absorbing nutrients, even if they eat well.
+Therefore, a good diet does not guarantee good nutrition.
+Then, you will have to redouble your efforts to supplement the diet and provide the missing nutrients.